-In the technical specifications of our softshell garments, you will notice a value expressed as CC or CFM this relates to how wind resistant the garment is, with a higher number denoting less resistance to wind.
-It is typical for such a measurement to indicate that the garment is more breathable, but the nature of softshells means that there will always be exceptions to the rule – so if you are not sure, ask.
+In the technical specifications of some of our softshell garments, you will notice a value expressed as CC or CFM this relates to how wind resistant the garment is, with a higher number denoting less resistance to wind.
+It is typical for such a measurement to indicate that the garment is more breathable, but the nature of softshells means that there will always be exceptions to the rule – so if you are not sure, ask us.

-Softshells will offer some protection against rain, but we do not refer to softshells as being waterproof, rather water-resistant.
+Softshells will offer some protection against rain, but our softshells are not waterproof, rather water-resistant.

-After prolonged use you may find that the DWR’s performance begins to diminish.
+After prolonged use you will find that the DWR’s performance begins to diminish.
 This can be refreshed by applying a DWR treatment after washing.
 For full instructions see our care section.

 When we talk about Softshells being ‘breathable’, we are referring to the extent to which the garment allows moisture vapour to escape.